yosiiii2/keisanki3/ir/README.md

-small C parser
+small C intermediate representation
 ===

 Overview
-This program make an AST of small C code.
+This program make an Intermediate representation of small C code.
 The input file is accepted as command line argument.

 ## Requirement